-UNK’s interior and product design program prepares students for professional practice in interior design, with additional emphasis in product design, advancing technologies and evidence-based design.
+An interior design degree prepares you for professional practice in interior design, with additional emphasis in product design, advancing technologies and evidence-based design.
+You’ll graduate with well-rounded skills in all these areas, ready to tackle problems and create innovative, beautiful solutions.

 The interior Design program leads to a Bachelor of Science in Interior and Product Design.
 The program is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.